tools

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives, nor are any exclusions or prerequisites mentioned.
-The description is purely functional.
+No explicit guidance on when to use this tool versus alternatives, nor any exclusions or prerequisites.
+The tool is simple, but the description could mention that it is suitable for time zone conversions and not for parsing or formatting tasks.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.